 A few years later, in 1974, the USO sent NFL players John Gilliam, Franco Harris, Bill Munson, Jim Mandich, Art Thomas, Diron Talbert, Jack Youngblood, along with then-Special Assistant to the Commissioner Bill Granholm, on a USO tour.

 In 1983, the Dallas Cowboy Cheerleaders headed on a USO tour overseas – something they became quite famous for since their first trip in 1979.

 According to a Dallas Morning News story, as of 2016, the Dallas Cowboy Cheerleaders “have made more international tours with the USO than any other entertainment group.”

-A year later, in 1984, then-Washington Redskins player Mark May headed on a tour of the Pacific with Gregg Bingham, Mike Davis, Russ Francis and Ray Wersching.
+A year later, in 1984, then-Washington Redskins (now, the Washington Commanders) player Mark May headed on a tour of the Pacific with Gregg Bingham, Mike Davis, Russ Francis and Ray Wersching.

 According to an AP story, when the tour visited the DMZ in South Korea, May sneakily placed a Redskins sticker underneath the desk in the neutral hut used by both nations to conduct talks.

 “I didn’t tell anyone until we were on buses heading back to our hotel in Seoul,” May wrote in his book, Mark May’s Tales from the Washington Redskins.

 “ABC got wind of the story while televising the Seoul Olympics the next year … the network sent a camera crew to the DMZ and, sure enough, the sticker was still there.”